Danielle Glennon - Counsellor & Psychotherapist MBACP(Accred), MBPsS, MA

-I've been working in the NHS, private organisations and private practice for over a decade, and have much experience to support you and/or your family.
+I've been working in the NHS, private organisations and private practice for nearly twenty years, and have much experience to support you and/or your family.

-I am a full & proficiency registered member of the British Association of Counsellors & Psychotherapists as a counsellor and psychotherapist; a registered mental health nurse with the Nursing & Midwifery Council; and in addition to my training & experience am currently qualifying as a counselling psychologist.
+I am an accredited member of the British Association of Counsellors & Psychotherapists as a counsellor and psychotherapist; a registered mental health nurse with the Nursing & Midwifery Council; and in addition to my training & experience am currently completing a doctorate in psychotherapy studies.

 Below I have listed some of my qualifications, however if you've any specific questions then please do not hesitate to contact me.